General profile options

 Switches off listing of variables.

-To export variables to a JSON file (together with more details about the profile), please use Enumerate Profiles.
+To export variables used in a Profile to a JSON file (together with more details about the profile), please use Enumerate Profiles.

 ||identifier used in dynamic profile